addison-king/DAT-203/VisualizeYourself/README.md

 # Visualize Yourself Project

 ## Abstract
+This project analyzes how auditory stimuli can have an effect on the performance of solving the Rubik's cube.
+To answer this question, I compared the solve rate performance while listening to 5 different audio sources to silence (being no active audio source).
+In order to account for external variables, minimization efforts included: regular bed times, no performance enhancing drugs (e.g. caffeine), brief meditation before a trial, and comfortable room temperature.
+My results showed a significant effect of solve rate when audio was used.
+Results also revealed listening to preferred audio sources have a more consistent effect.
+On this basis, using audio gives the auditory cortex a focal point thereby allowing greater focus to the task at hand.

 ##  Assigned Project Goals
 1. Engage in a full-lifecycle data project (from planning through analysis and sharing) with highly relevant data: data about yourself!